-Climate Risk Assessment
+Climate and Transition Risk Assessment

-The ESG database evaluates the behavior of issuers in relation to climate change and environmental changes, e.g., with respect to greenhouse gas reduction and water conservation.
-Issuers that contribute less to climate change and other negative environmental changes or are less exposed to such risks receive higher scores.

-Assets that receive a letter score of F in the Climate Risk assessment category are excluded as an investment.
+The ESG database evaluates issuers in relation to climate change and environmental changes, e.g., with respect to greenhouse gas reduction and water conservation.
+Issuers that contribute less to climate change and other negative environmental changes or that are less exposed to such risks receive a better score.
+Issuers that receive a letter score of F in the Climate and Transition Risk Assessment category are excluded.